gurkandyilmaz/courses-and-tutorials/machine_learning/README.md

-# Machine Learning Books
+# Machine Learning Sources

-This Repository includes the codes for the exercises related to Machine Learning books. <br /><br />
+This Repository includes the codes for the exercises related to Machine Learning books.
+Also, the jupyter notebook examples for various topics.<br /><br />

 >List of Books: